Wednesday, November 6, 2024

 Instead of shaking our heads in wonderment at how a deranged demagogue could have the support of millions and millions of Americans, do some basic math in assessing our fellow Americans.

-Despite the political cant that clings to American exceptionalism, that punishes political-speak for recognizing "deplorables" for what the stand for, that cringes at the "garbage" in our midst, whether they're on stage demonizing people and cultures or whether they're the "garbage" itself festering among 70 million people, we are now about to usher in a leader who slings putrid mud with the rousing support of millions.
+Despite the political cant that clings to American exceptionalism, that punishes political-speak for recognizing "deplorables" for what they stand for, that cringes at the "garbage" in our midst, whether they're on stage demonizing people and cultures or whether they're the "garbage" itself festering among 70 million people, we are now about to usher in a leader who slings putrid mud with the rousing support of millions.
 Interview after interview have MAGAs say Trump either doesn't really mean what he vents (it's just an attention getting act) or he's refreshingly welcome because he says what's on his mind.
 He's their führer, their generalissimo, their strong man.
 Why again is democracy preferable to patriotic authoritarianism?
 If it were only a self-evident truth.
 It's not.

 Among us are segregationists whose response to the end of slavery during the end of the 19th century and most of the 20th century was to impose Jim Crow laws and fight civil rights legislation and protests with seething anger, fists in the air and bulldogs.